 - On The Ceiling.
 Suboptimal, but works in a pinch.
 Suboptimal mainly because even standing directly under the beacon, you’re usually at least 2m away from it.

 Now for the engineering reasons behind all this: It all comes back to the old friend that wireless engineers everywhere love and cherish: free space path loss.
 Except here, we’re making constructive use of it.

 Determining distance based on triangulation of beacon RSSI is optimal within about 0-4 metres due to the inverse square law of RF propagation.
 Typically, the calibrated output of the beacons is 0dBm (1mW).
 They operate in the 2.4GHz band on a 2MHz advertisement channel tucked between Wi-Fi channels 1 and 6, as well as one just past channel 11, and another one just below channel 1.
-My colleague Joel Crane explained BLE frequencies in 60 seconds (when he was at Mist, now he’s back at Metageek)
+My colleague Joel Crane explained BLE frequencies in 60 seconds (when he was at Mist, now he’s at Hamina after a brief stint back at Metageek)

 There’s also some variability between receiver devices in terms of their sensitivity and even based on internal antenna configuration and how the device is held/oriented, so let’s just assume it’s +/- 3dB for the purposes of this example because it makes the math simpler.